gsarmaonline/cronny/README.md

 ### Connectors

-Connectors define the connection of all the stages in an Action.
-Each Stage can take in the output of another Stage as an input and then create its own output.
+Connectors define the connection of all the jobs in an Action.
+Each Job can take in the output of another Job as an input and then create its own output.

-A Connector should be able to direct the output to a corresponding Stage depending on the output.
+A Connector should be able to direct the output to a corresponding Job depending on the output.
 This will require the definition of conditionals and ESR functions.

 ## Infrastructure